Seen-hash/Timodoro/README.md

 ## Instructions-ing:

 1. Clone/download this repository *(ensure all files are in one directory on the same level)*
-2. Double or open `home.html` in your browser
+2. Double-click or open `home.html` in your browser
 3. Press `Go!` to begin your work session
 4. Customize durations using the input fields below the timer
 5. Use the `Darkness on/off` to switch themes